 Rosemont remained in the Byrd family until 1997, when it was purchased by Randy and Sue Jones from Northern Virginia.
 They began extensive restorations on Rosemont.
 The Joneses also continued Rosemont’s legacy of playing host to prominent politicians, community leaders and charitable fundraisers.

 Purchased by William & Barbara Genda of Clarke County in 2009, in part to keep it from being lost to development, Rosemont’s renovations were completed one year later and opened to the public for the first time in 200 years as an exclusive bed and breakfast and special events venue.
-In its first several years of business, Rosemont has had the honor of hosting nearly hundreds of weddings and countless B&B, Corporate, and Manor House Tea guests.
+In its first several years of business, Rosemont hosted hundreds of weddings and countless B&B, Corporate, and Manor House Tea guests.

 Want to hear more about the History of Rosemont?
 Click here for a complete history of this historic estate venue.

 To book your wedding, corporate event, overnight getaway, or Manor House Tea, call 703-879-5683 today, and make Rosemont a part of your history.